ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 authentication because a message can bear a valid signature from any domain, including domains used by a mailing list or even a bad actor.
-Therefore, merely bearing a valid signature is not enough to infer authenticity of the Author Domain.
+Therefore, merely bearing a valid signature is not enough to infer the authenticity of the Author Domain.

 DMARC requires that Identifier Alignment applied to the result of a DKIM authentication to be strict or relaxed.
 (Note that these terms are